i started to juggle when i was 12 years old and from the first moment i was possessed.

 what is „organic juggling“?

 trying to get in symbiosis with the objects. it’s not about dictating my will to the objects - it’s about following the objects. the focus is more on the body and not only on the air-architecture created in the outside. the objects affect the body and vice versa. looking for places to throw/catch which are deforming the body and using this deformation for future movements and throws. playing with strange rhythms and contradictions. breaking the fragility which is inherent in classical juggling. deleting the concept of „dropping“. the body of the juggler needs to be soft and permeable and has to go (in improvisations) in unknown territories. using partner juggling (jamming) as a research tool, where you are required to listen to your partner and simultaneously be open to the outside.

-after this important but ultimately unrewarding experience in the world of classical circus, i started to look for different projects in which the time of presentation is not limited to 7 minutes nor where the only goal is to entertain the people with „aaahs“ and „ooohs“ or laughter. i worked as a performer in several new circus projects like „aiuaio“ (which was laureated in „jeunes talents cirque“ 2009), „circus quantenschaum“ by the bremer shakespeare company, „little big world“ by sebastiano toma.
+after this important experience in the world of classical circus, i started to look for different projects in which the time of presentation is not limited to 7 minutes nor where the only goal is to entertain the people with „aaahs“ and „ooohs“ or laughter. i worked as a performer in several new circus projects like „aiuaio“ (which was laureated in „jeunes talents cirque“ 2009), „circus quantenschaum“ by the bremer shakespeare company, „little big world“ by sebastiano toma.

 all these projects made me think much more about choreographic and dramaturgical skills. also my juggling changed - it was no longer enough to simply feel the flow and be almost magically at one with the objects, something more wanted to be expressed. there was a shift from „organic juggling“ to „existential juggling“.